hannseman/homebridge-mi-hygrothermograph/README.md

 ```

 ## Naming
 By default the Humidity and Temperature accessories visible in the Home-app will have the names "Humidity" and "Temperature".
-These are the names which Siri will respond to.
-Example: "What's the _Humidity_ in the bedroom?"
 They can be changed in the Home-app if wanted.

 It is also possible to set custom initial values by specifying the `humidityName` and `temperatureName` parameters in `config.json`: